-curl_slist_free_all(headers); / free the header list / '''
+curl_slist_free_all(headers); / free the header list /

 While the simple examples above cover the majority of all cases where HTTP POST operations are required, they don't do multi-part formposts.
-Multi-part formposts were introduced as a better way to post (possibly large) binary data and were first documented in the RFC1867 (updated in RFC2388).
-They're called multi-part because they're built by a chain of parts, each part being a single unit of data.
+Multi-part formposts were introduced as a better way to post (possibly large) binary data and was first documented in the RFC1867.
+They're called multi-part because they're built by a chain of parts, each being a single unit.
 Each part has its own name and contents.
 You can in fact create and post a multi-part formpost with the regular libcurl POST support described above, but that would require that you build a formpost yourself and provide to libcurl.
-To make that easier, libcurl provides curl\formadd(3).
+To make that easier, libcurl provides curl_formadd(3).
 Using this function, you add parts to the form.
 When you're done adding parts, you post the whole form.

-The following example sets two simple text parts with plain textual contents, and then a file with binary contents and uploads the whole thing.
+The following example sets two simple text parts with plain textual contents, and then a file with binary contents and upload the whole thing.